 The Canada Gazette is published pursuant to section 10 of the Statutory Instruments Act, which confers the responsibility for the Canada Gazette to the Queen’s Printer.
-The Statutory Instruments Regulations regulate the manner in which the Canada Gazette is published, the publication dates and the subscription fees.
+The Statutory Instruments Regulations regulate the manner in which the Canada Gazette is published and its publication dates.

-The present Queen’s Printer is Ms. Michelle d’Auray, Deputy Minister of Public Works and Government Services Canada.
-Since 1886, the Queen’s Printer has been an officer named by the Minister of Public Works and Government Services Canada.
-Responsible for the traditional printing and publishing of the Statutes of Canada, the Canada Gazette and mandatory publications, the Queen’s Printer oversees the printing, publishing and distribution functions of the Government of Canada.
+The present Queen’s Printer is Ms. Michelle d’Auray, Deputy Minister of Public Works and Government Services.
+Since 1886, the Queen’s Printer has been an officer named by the Minister of Public Works and Government Services.
+Responsible for the printing and publishing of the Canada Gazette and mandatory publications, the Queen’s Printer oversees the printing, publishing and distribution functions of the Government of Canada.

-To subscribe to the Canada Gazette or to obtain a recent issue, please consult our Subscription Information section.
 To view electronic copies of the Canada Gazette online, please see our Recent Publications category in our Web site Home page.
 You may also consult the Government of Canada Publications Web site.